 Each year, the artwork contest doles out a $1,000 prize to the artist whose work adorns posters and race materials.
 All entries are auctioned off for charity.

-Thirty-five years and millions of dollars later, the Cooper River Bridge Run still concentrates on its original goal: encouraging participants to invest in their health.
-Hamlin continues to champion that cause, even though he will be racing across the bridge on March 31 with somewhat of a handicap.
-He ran in the first race and many others, and, in 2012, he will be competing for the second time without the leg he lost in a farming accident in 2010.
-He was fitted with a prosthetic leg in November of that year, and, by the spring, was ready to race again.
+More than thirty-five years and millions of dollars later, the Cooper River Bridge Run still concentrates on its original goal: encouraging participants to invest in their health.
+Hamlin continues to champion that cause, even though he races with somewhat of a handicap.
+He ran in the first race and many others, and, in 2012, he competed for the second time without the leg he lost in a farming accident in 2010.
+He was fitted with a prosthetic leg the previous November, and, by the spring, was ready to race again.
 Supporters wearing “Run, Terry, Run” T-shirts cheered him on.

 “I turned the corner to come down Meeting Street, and there were all these people in these shirts standing alongside the corridor there.
 And at the finish line, when you come through the chute, they were all there,” Hamlin remembered fondly.
 “It was just an incredible thing.”